leejoonli/code-every-day/log.md

 ## Thoughts

 Had some trouble for the logic on this one.
 For some reason I though the modulo operator was the best way but realized that a combination of flooring a divided integer and the modulo operator was the way to go.

+# Day 27 (2/28/2022)

+## Personal Project

+Worked on a personal project.

+## Thoughts

+Able to get a flip animation in React Native using Animated.
+Followed a blog post about it.
+Currently all the cards flip all at once but I think that's fine.
+Need to display the card information from the state variable after some user interaction.